diggingforfire/TCBuildMonitor/README.md

 | blink     		| No 			| false 		    	| When set to true, the name of the build breaker will blink
 | sad     			| No 			| false 		    	| When set to true, a sad trombone announces when the build gets broken

 Disclaimer: the auth token can be decoded to reveal the username and password of your TeamCity account.
 Do not host as a public site without https.
-After entering the URL, the auth token is removed from the query string.
+After entering the URL, the auth token is removed from the query string with history state (this means you cannot easily refresh the page after it has loaded).
 Handle with care.

 Example url: